 (B) Budget that describes how the grant funds shall be spent.

-(b) Nothing in this title shall be construed as waiving the requirements to submit information required of all grantees by the grantor agencies or organizations.
+(b) Nothing in this part shall be construed as waiving the requirements to submit information required of all grantees by the grantor agencies or organizations.

 (c)(1) If an organization cannot meet the submission requirements established in subsection (a) of this section, the organization shall be required to submit: